100+ Descriptive Words for Resume & How to Use Them

 After you've picked the right words and incorporated them effectively, it's time to work on the overall impression that your resume makes.
 Follow these steps to make your resume look better than those of others:

-✓ Make it skimmable.
-Recruiters look through resumes rather than read them top to bottom.
+- Make it skimmable.
+Recruiters look through resumes rather than read them from top to bottom.
 Yours should be easy and pleasant to browse.
-Use shorter sentences, lists and leave white space between the lines and between the sections.
+Use shorter sentences, and lists and leave white space between the lines and between the sections.
 Less text on the page means that the recruiter will be more willing to read it and notice your accomplishments.

-✓ Edit and proofread.
+- Edit and proofread.
 Read the resume out loud to yourself to fix the choice of words and replace what sounds unnatural or fluffy.
-Use the online spell checker such as Grammarly.com to fix occasional typos and misused commas.
+Use an online spell checker such as Grammarly.com to fix occasional typos and misused commas.
 And finally, reread the document several times to spot all other types of mistakes which might turn the recruiters off.

 Professional resume critique that opens doors

-Not sure if the choice of words on your resume is efficient and if the resume markets you good in general?
-Then, hearing an opinion of a professional resume consultant can help.
+Not sure if the choice of words on your resume is efficient and if the resume markets you well in general?
+Then, hearing the opinion of a professional resume consultant can help.
 We offer a free resume critique service.
-A resume writer will analyze the length, readability, choice of words, achievements, skills and other elements of your resume and point out what to improve.
+A resume writer will analyze the length, readability, choice of words, achievements, skills, and other elements of your resume and point out what to improve.

 Have no time to wait and want a brand-new professional resume right now?
 Take a look at our services and prices, and use your 20% discount for the first order with us.